 Metal Roofing

-Metal roofs like steel or aluminium are energy efficient and long-lasting, lasting 40-70 years.
-However, they tend to cost $10,000 to $20,000 or $7 to $10 per square foot installed.
+Metal roofs, such as steel or aluminium, are energy-efficient and long-lasting, lasting 40-70 years.
+However, they tend to cost between $10,000 and $20,000 or $7 to $10 per square foot, installed.
 Metal roofs may increase your home’s value and lower insurance costs.

 Natural Slate or Concrete Tiles

 Natural slate or concrete tiles are attractive but expensive options for a premium look at $10 to $30 per square foot installed, or $20,000 to $50,000 for an average roof.
-While extremely durable with a lifespan of 50-100 years, the heavy material requires extra structural support and installation expertise, driving costs up.
+While highly durable, with a lifespan of 50-100 years, the heavy material requires additional structural support and installation expertise, which increases costs.

 Additional Costs to Consider Beyond Materials